ibm-cloud-docs/Cloudant/api/document.md

 In general, try to design and implement your applications to do the minimum necessary amount of deletion.
 {: tip}

-#### Example filter to exclude deleted documents during a replication:
+#### Example filter to exclude deleted documents during a replication

 ```json
 {